-- 3.1.1 Paragraph 8 (2) (d) of the Town & Country Planning Act 1990 states as follows: - 3.1.2 "The making of the Neighbourhood Plan contributes to the achievement of sustainable development" - 3.1.3 The government is clear that the purpose of the planning system is to contribute to sustainable development by addressing social sustainability to build stronger communities, environmental sustainability to protect against inappropriate development and economic sustainability to improve infrastructure and support growth. - 3.1.4 Sustainability Appraisals are not a requirement of a Neighbourhood Plan.
-However, the INP can demonstrate that it has taken into account the need to achieve sustainable development to deliver economic, social and environmental benefits in line with the overarching aims of the NPPF to achieve sustainable development.
+- 3.1.1 Paragraph 8(2)(d) of the TCPA states as follows: - 3.1.2 "The making of the Neighbourhood Plan contributes to the achievement of sustainable development" - 3.1.3 The government is clear that the purpose of the planning system is to contribute to sustainable development by addressing social sustainability to build stronger communities, environmental sustainability to protect against inappropriate development and economic sustainability to improve infrastructure and support growth. - 3.1.4 Sustainability Appraisals are not a requirement of a neighbourhood plan.
+However, this Plan can demonstrate that it has taken into account the need to achieve sustainable development to deliver economic, social and environmental benefits in line with the

-- 3.1.5 "...the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs" (NPPF, Paragraph 7). - 3.1.6 Table 3 summarises the INP's contribution to the three main elements of economic, social and environmental sustainable development, based on the three overarching objectives in Paragraph 8 of the NPPF.
-The scoring is based on a traffic light system of green, amber and red, representing the strength of that contribution within each policy.
+- overarching aims of the NPPF to achieve sustainable development. - 3.1.5 "...the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs" (NPPF, Paragraph 7). - 3.1.6 The table below summarises the neighbourhood plans contribution to the three main elements of economic, social and environmental Sustainable Development based on the 3 overarching objectives in paragraph 8 of the NPPF.
+The scoring is based on a traffic light system of green, amber and red representing the strength of that contribution within each policy.